lj-school/2025-11-18-editor-rewrite/rewrite-editor-core.md

   when saving /loading or when content is copied / pasted).
 - `FlatNodes`: This is the internal representation of the document.
 A flat node has a unique id and can reference other flat nodes by their id.

+### Node type model

+Before any concrete document structure is created, the editor defines a set of node types that describe the possible shapes, properties, and behaviors of content elements.
+These node types act as configurable schemas or classes, specifying structure, constraints, and behavior of the corresponding nodes.
+For example there can be a node type describing a multiple choice exercise as an object with the properties `question` and `answers" or a node type for boolean values.
+From these definitions, both hierarchical (tree) nodes and flat internal nodes can be derived.

 ## Collaboration